Criminal Threats Defense Attorney

 Criminal threats are what are known as wobblers in California, meaning that they can be charged as either a misdemeanor or a felony.
 The circumstances of the offense and the defendant’s criminal history are what determine whether the crime will be charged as a felony or a misdemeanor.
 If convicted of the misdemeanor, you could face up to one year in county jail and a maximum fine of $1,000.
 If convicted of the felony, you could face up to 3 years in California state prison and a maximum fine of $10,000.
 If a deadly weapon such as a knife or gun is used when the threat is made then you could face an additional and consecutive one-year sentence in state prison.
 A criminal threat conviction is considered a crime of moral turpitude and therefore is viewed as more offensive and reprehensible than other such crimes, being convicted could therefore mean professional discipline or deportation if you are an immigrant.

 READY TO FIGHT FOR YOU

 Choosing the right Orange County Criminal Attorney is important.
-If you or a loved one is facing a criminal threat charge, you need an aggressive Orange County criminal defense lawyer on your side.
-With offices in Costa Mesa, we serve people throughout Southern California, including in Huntington Beach, Irvine, Santa Ana, Costa Mesa, and Los Angeles.
+If you or a loved one is facing a criminal threat charge, you need an aggressive criminal defense lawyer on your side.
+With offices in Costa Mesa and San Diego, we serve people throughout Southern California.
 Call (855) 505-5588 or contact us online for a free initial consultation.